Supervisors

 Dr Erica Thomas

-Dr Elizabeth Walden is a biochemist by training and has additional experience in education.
-She is interested in the role that teaching and understanding the basic cellular and genetic underpinnings of disease has in modern day medical education and the role of scientists in medical education.
+Expertise: biochemistry; the role of training and teaching in understanding the basic cellular and genetic underpinnings of disease in modern day medical education and the role of scientists in medical education.